kontent-ai/management-sdk-net/README.md

 ### Strongly-typed models of your content

-The `ContentManagementClient` also supports working with strongly-typed models.
+The `ManagementClient` also supports working with strongly-typed models.
 You can generate strongly-typed models from your content types using the Kentico Kontent [model generator utility](https://github.com/Kentico/kontent-generators-net).

 ```csharp
 // Elements to update